radiantlogic-v8/documentation-new/documentation/environment-operations-center-guide/admin/user-management/create-user.md

 ![image description](images/create-select-checkmark.png)

-To edit the *Role Details* section after you have set the assignment, select the **Options** (**...**) button located next to the user's role and environment assignment.
-This will expand a dropdown menu listing the options to **Edit** or **Delete** the role and environment assignment.
+To edit the *Role Details* section after you have set the assignment, select **Options** (**...**) located next to the user's role and environment assignment.
+This expands a drop-down menu listing the options to **Edit** or **Delete** the role and environment assignment.

 ![image description](images/create-options.png)

 Once you have completed the *User Details* and *Role Details* sections, select **Save** to create the new user.
-They will receive an email notification at the email address associated with their user account confirming their user creation and the link to the EOC.
+The user receives an email notification at the email address associated with their user account confirming their user creation and the link to the EOC.

 ![image description](images/create-save.png)